brpx/grafly-api-doc/migration.md

     "published": timestamp,  # ...article publishing time.
     "updated": timestamp,    # ...article last update time.

     "authors": [] of {         # ...article authors in display order.
       "id": string,            # ...reference to an author object.
       "location": string,      # ...in plain text (eg. "Lisboa").
       "role": string,          # ...role at the time of publishing.
+      "contribution": string,  # ...in plain text.
     },

     "related": [] of {